dwray/SolaceChat/README.md

 ## Running

-After the build has completed, expand one of the at SolceChat/build/distributions.
+After the build has completed, expand one of the archives at SolceChat/build/distributions.
-Run {expansion location}/SolaceChat/bin/SolaceChat on Mac or SolaceChat.bat on Windows.
+Run {expansion location}/SolaceChat/bin/SolaceChat on Mac/Linux or SolaceChat.bat on Windows.

 ## Authors